 Cloud Foundry

 Cloud Foundry is an open-source, multi-cloud Platform-as-a-Service (PaaS) designed for rapid application development and deployment.
-Created by VMware, Cloud Foundry takes an opinionated, developer-centric approach, streamlining workflows with features like pre-built buildpacks that transform code into running applications almost instantly.
+Created by VMware and now maintained by the Cloud Foundry Foundation, Cloud Foundry takes an opinionated, developer-centric approach, streamlining workflows with features like pre-built buildpacks that transform code into running applications almost instantly.

 Kubernetes vs. Cloud Foundry at a Glance